marieemoiselle/CS222-AOOP-samples/README.md

-# Advanced Object-oriented Programming
+# CS 222 - Advanced Object-oriented Programming
 by: **Ms. Fatima Marie P. Agdon, MSCS**

 *Note: This is an ongoing repository.
 Changes may occur as the course progresses.*
-# ❣️ Greetings!
+# #️⃣ Greetings!
 Welcome to **CS 222: Advanced Object-oriented Programming** course!
 In this course, a comprehensive introduction to C# programming will be provided, covering fundamental concepts such as syntax, data types, and memory allocation, along with practical skills in input/output operations, decision-making, and iterative structures.
 Students will explore advanced topics like arrays, functions, object-oriented programming, and file handling, while also gaining hands-on experience with Windows Forms and GUI components.

 # 🗺️ Roadmap